 For example, a U.S. based company that wishes to expand its market reach to India or China would be required to pay tax on corporate profits in India or China, followed by a second tax imposed on the corporate profits paid back to the holding company based in the U.S. However, by incorporating a subsidiary based in Singapore that owns its operations in either country, Singapore’s existing DTAs would allow for deferred tax.
 Companies that wish to leverage off the benefits of Singapore’s DTAs, IGAs, FTAs and EPAs would do well by consulting Rikvin, a one-stop corporate solutions provider that prides itself on its knowledge and expertise on Singapore’s business friendly policies; and its use of innovative software that makes it the fastest incorporator of companies in Singapore.

 Certainly, it is not just entrepreneurs who are using Singapore as a springpad to launch their businesses into Asia – large multi-national corporations (“MNCs”) such as Apple, Google, Seagate, IBM and Hitachi have also poured in large investments and established offices into Singapore.
 Through their presence and investments, MNCs have brought with them their wealth of knowledge, technical expertise and management skills to the nation-state, effectively contributing towards the nurturing of talent in the local workforce, which the Singapore government continues to encourage and incentivise.
+Entrepreneurship in Asia has never been a more booming industry.

 Complementing its trade friendly policies is the nation-state’s close proximity to the emerging economies in Asia.
 In 2014 alone, Singapore’s world-class Changi Airport managed an impressive 54.1 million passengers; and the nation-state is within six hours’ flight from half of the world’s population, a statistic that will further improve as technology enhances the speed and efficiency of travel.
 This ease of travel has facilitated and encouraged stronger cross-border trade; and many have found it ideal to base their regional headquarters in Singapore.